High Performance Computing MSc, PgDip

 - Performance Programming (Semester 2)

-Optional Extension Courses (maximum two of, access may be subject to meeting individual course prerequisites):
+Optional Extension Courses (maximum two of, access subject to enrolment availability, meeting individual course prerequisites some of which are set by the School of Informatics):

 - Fundamentals of Data Management (Semester 1)